-Where unusual service conditions exist, as covered by ANSI Standard C37.05, it must be presumed that these conditions were considered at the time of order and that the equipment supplied was designed for the special application and that an appropriate supplemental maintenance program has been developed.
+Of course, where unusual service conditions exist, as covered by ANSI Standard C37.04, it must be presumed that these conditions were considered at the time of order; that the equipment supplied was designed for the special application; and that an appropriate supplemental maintenance program has been developed.
 These maintenance instructions only cover circuit breakers used under the standard service conditions.